cypress-io/cypress-fiddle/README.md

 ### Parameters

-The test object can have multiple String properties, see [src/index.d.ts](src/index.d.ts) for all.
+The test object can have multiple properties, see [src/index.d.ts](src/index.d.ts) for all.

 - `test` JavaScript with Cypress commands, required